 IGF-1 DES and Autism

 IGF-1 analogs have potent effects on synapses, making them an ideal therapeutic choice for disorders caused by disruptions in synaptic development.
 These include autism, fragile X syndrome, tuberous sclerosis, and Angelman syndrome.
 Low IGF-1 concentrations in the brain have been associated with faulty development and progression of autism.
-However, IGF-II and analogs like IGF-1 DES can reverse these events and improve social interaction, novel-object recognition, contextual fear conditioning, and reduce obsessive behavioral patterns and improve grooming and memory.
+However, IGF-II and analogs like IGF-1 DES can reverse these events, improve social interaction, novel-object recognition, contextual fear conditioning, reduce obsessive behavioral patterns, and improve grooming and memory.

 IGF-1 DES May Have Cognitive Benefits in Age

 With increasing age, the levels of IGF-1 in the brain decline, affecting learning and memory negatively.
 Ongoing research suggests that administering IGF-1 DES improves excitatory post-synaptic potential significantly by ~40%, suggesting the peptide’s potential to benefit cognitive function, particularly in age-related synaptic dysfunction.
 Moreover, IGF-1 DES has better penetration power across the blood-brain barrier than the untruncated protein making them better at enhancing synaptic transmission.
 This makes them more effective in protecting neurons and reducing neuronal death, thereby protecting against neurological diseases, stroke, Alzheimer’s disease, or Parkinson’s disease.